Changissnz/caricature_of_the_modern_American_savage/README.md

 between, is for a systemic "product", a world that should be.
 Once the system morphs into questionable forms, and then serious questions are asked about serious shortcomings, there is the opening.
-The rise of a modern American savage, someone that perhaps stood by ideals through thick and thin and rain or shine despite the duplicity that they had to obscure to maintain the straight and steadfast posture.
+The rise of a modern American savage, someone that perhaps stood by ideals through thick and thin and rain or shine, once upon a time, despite the duplicity that they had to obscure to maintain the straight and steadfast posture.
 But once the obscurantism no longer suffices, they reflect on themself as an exposed one, so they then believe that they should no longer have to "hide" anything for their true form.
 A human being in a civilization, one that underwent civility processes, that is indeed a savage, a modern American savage at that.